-Henry Purcell is lucky to have the corner, while five to the right a gaunt Ludwig nods his noble brow.
+Henry Purcell is lucky to have the corner, while five to his right a gaunt Ludwig nods his noble brow.
 Haydn seems to have had the good sense to sit down and read the paper.

 The sculptural groups at the corners represent the continents, in this case Asia, by J.H.
 Foley.
 The elephant says, "What foolery next?"

 Europe, by P. Macdowell.
 The choice of a representative animal must have been difficult, but perhaps the bullock represents strength and disciplined labor.

 America, by J. Bell.
 An Indian maiden in something French?

 Africa, by W. Theed.
 Pity he never got beyond Egypt.